Breast Reduction Surgery in New Jersey

 - A “lollipop” incision pattern — The vertical breast reduction technique involves the use of a modified incision approach, for less scarring.
 With this method, the surgeon uses the periareolar incision that extends around the outer edge of the areola, and a vertical incision running down the front of the breast.
 This approach yields more natural-looking results, but may not be a suitable treatment option for every patient.

 Breast reduction surgery is performed on an outpatient basis, under general anesthesia.
 The procedure takes approximately two hours, depending on the complexity of the patient’s surgical needs.

 Once the excess skin, fat and glandular tissue has been removed from the treatment area, the surgeon re-shapes the natural breast mound and moves it to a higher, more youthful-looking position on the chest wall.
 If the patient has overly enlarged areolas, their size can be reduced by excising some of the excess skin from the outer borders of the areola.

 Once he is satisfied that the breasts are in proper proportion to the patient’s figure, the surgeon closes the incisions and dresses the treatment area with soft bandages.

 Natural, Beautiful Results

-With breast reduction surgery, Dr. Breslow or Dr. Farkas takes care not to remove too much breast tissue.
-Their goal is to help patients alleviate the discomfort caused by excessively large, pendulous breasts, while preserving their unique beauty.
+With breast reduction surgery, Dr. Breslow takes care not to remove too much breast tissue.
+His goal is to help patients alleviate the discomfort caused by excessively large, pendulous breasts, while preserving their unique beauty.

-To schedule a personal consultation with Dr. Breslow or Dr. Farkas and learn how you can alleviate the physical and emotional discomfort caused by overly enlarged breasts, contact The Breslow Center for Plastic Surgery in Paramus, New Jersey today!
+To schedule a personal consultation with Dr. Breslow and learn how you can alleviate the physical and emotional discomfort caused by overly enlarged breasts, contact The Breslow Center for Plastic Surgery in Paramus, New Jersey today!